juntagrico/juntagrico/docs/reference/templates.rst

 juntagrico/form/layout/size_container.html
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If defined, this template is used for the structure of subscription sizes in the subscription/part order and change forms.
+Defines the structure to display subscription sizes in the subscription/part order and change forms.

-Otherwise ``category_container.html`` is used.
+Has the same blocks as ``category_container.html``.

 juntagrico/subscription/create/form/no_subscription_field.html
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^